-It’s clear that the so-called “opposition” is in favor of “bringing down” President Rodrigo Duterte more than anything else.
-They want him ousted, continuing that long cherished but flawed belief that ousting people will lead to improvement in the country’s situation.
-The problem is, ousting people is anything but a solution, and it reflects lack of understanding of the related issues and a knee-jerk reaction mentality.
+It’s clear that the so-called “opposition” is in favor of ousting President Rodrigo Duterte more than anything else.
+They want this based on the long-cherished but flawed belief that ousting people will lead to improvement in the country’s situation.
+The problem is, ousting people is anything but a solution, and it reflects lack of understanding of the related issues and a mentality for knee-jerk reactions.

 Look at Tunisia.
 Hosni Kaliya, one of the people who set himself on fire in protest (but survived), spurring the Arab Spring revolts and the ouster of Zine El Abidine Ben Ali, regretted his action.
 He says while they seem freer, life remains difficult.
 He probably hoped that life would be more comfortable (for others, at least) after a protest, but it was the same.
 As for the other guy who self-immolated and died, Mohamed Bouazizi, his family has been on the receiving end of harassment from people who blame their dead relative for making things worse.
 On relative even said life was better under the term of the now-ousted president.
 Ousting Ben Ali did not make life easier.
 Apply that to the local situation, many people now believe we are worse off after the EDSA Revolution.

 Sure, removal from a position is needed when the rules call for it.
 But that should be done because it’s the rule, not because you just want it.
 There are times when ousting is not possible; sometimes, you have to accept it.
 A better measure would be to keep holding people in that position accountable, making more demands and doing the check-and-balance work.
 That is what citizens should actually be doing.
 Then there are laws to enforce, some to change, business environments to make better for people, freeloading to rebuff, and more.